tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-07-09-On-Exceptions.md

 obvious, but you'd be surprised how many times I find code that handles exceptions for no good reason, and in the process causes much more trouble than it initially had.
 It's very easy to mask the original exception or loose the traceback, and then you spend hours (if not days) trying to realize what had gone wrong.
-And why?
-Why place uncalled-for ``try-except`` blocks?
-It doesn't make your code "more robust", it just helps you shoot yourself in the leg.
+If you're not sure whether you should catch this or that exception, don't.
+It's much easier to add exception handling later, where it's deemed necessary, than recover from a lost traceback.

 ## Closing Words ##

-I think the lesson to be learnt here is simple: think before you act.
-This is a very general lesson, of course, but people tend to act dogmatically, without stopping for a moment to ponder what they're doing and how (and if) it helps them.
+I think the lesson to be learnt here is simple: **think before you act.** It's a very general lesson, of course, but people tend to act dogmatically, without stopping for a moment to ponder what they're doing and how (and if) it helps them.